krzysztofradomski/compadre/readme.md

 | *unique*     | Boolean  | *true*        | Nouns will be unique, not like in some other generators!                 |
 | *fallback*   | String   | `Date.now()`  | Unique names means you can run out of dictionary!
 If you use custom lists and unique names, be sure to provide a good fallback word, else a datestamp will be used.    |
 | *up*     | Boolean      | *false*       | Whether or not the first letter will be uppercase.                       |

+## Usage
 The `init()` method creates a class instance with a `generate()` method.

-The `init()` method creates a class instance with a `generate()` method.

-## Usage
-This is intended to be used to generate random names of two parts, you can use it however you see fit with whatever lists and decorators you require.
+Default settings will generate random name of two parts, but you can init it however you see fit with whatever lists and options you require.
 ### Simple interface
 ```javascript
 import compadre from 'compadre';